 The Company's policy is to treat interest and/or penalties related to income tax matters and uncertain tax positions as part of pretax income.

 New Accounting Pronouncements

-No new accounting pronouncements relevant to the Company were adopted during the six months ended September 30, 2023.
+The Company adopted the following new accounting pronouncement during the six months ended September 30, 2024.